 In parallel, the Appointments module can be used by app users on web and mobile, in order to receive and respond to meeting invitations, as well as schedule their own meetings directly.
 This includes using the calendar view with the same attendee and room filters.

-Meeting planners using Backstage can also create and manage a dedicated list of external participants in the workspace, composed of event participants who are currently not using the event app.
+Meeting planners using Backstage can also create and manage a dedicated list of external users (participants) in the workspace, composed of event participants who are currently not using the event app.

-This external participant list can then be used by app users to search for external participants and add them to meetings.
-For more flexibility they can also directly add new external participants while they schedule meetings onsite during a congress or trade show.
+This external users list can then be used by app users to search for external users/participants and add them to meetings.
+For more flexibility they can also directly add new external users while they schedule meetings onsite during a congress or trade show.

 Below we've created a breakdown of what Backstage users and app users can do using the Appointments module.